-This toddler toy is great for group play.
-It encourages open-ended play, and the development of fine motor skills as kids try to get the beads where they need to go.
+Hape's toys almost look like heirlooms, and this 3D dome magnetic maze lets kids use the magnet in the bird's beak to drop beads into the slides.
+This is a toddler toy that's great for group play.
+It also encourages open-ended play, and the development of fine motor skills as kids try to get the beads where they need to go.

-The post office gets a major makeover with this play set, which lets kids design, build, and create their own adventures mailing packages.
+The post office gets a major makeover with this playset, which lets kids design, build, and create their own adventures mailing packages.
 The set includes 35 pieces, and a wooden track.

 This wood play table from one of our favorite brands has eight different activities to help kids develop fine motor skills and hand-eye coordination.
 It has colors, patterns, and attached pieces that turn, roll, flip, spin, slide, and just generally keep your toddlers engaged and happy.

 This isn't just a ride-on toy.
 Oh no. The Pewi YBike can be used for riding, pushing, sitting, and supported walking.
 It's great for kids nine months and older.
+It helps toddlers develop their balance, coordination, strength, confidence, and spatial awareness, all under the guise of having fun.
 And it works best on smooth surfaces, in the home.

+Kids can pretend to be farmers, or animal caretakers, with this wonderful barn toy.
 Great for kids 18 months and older, this toy farm helps kids improve concentration and hone their hand-eye coordination as they move the animals in and out of the barn.

 Suitable for kids three and up, this toddler workbench is a treasure trove of education, entertainment, and stimulation.
 It's the perfect size for little builders, and includes a functioning vise, a tool rack, wooden tools and hardware, and a storage shelf.
 Your kid's imagination will run wild, and he and she can hone hand-eye coordination skills as well.